 If you would like to provide students with articles, e-book chapters or other content from the UNE Libraries’ online resources, you will need to use or create a persistent link.
 A persistent link ensures that students can access the linked materials whether they are on or off campus.

+First, be sure that you are accessing the database or article through the UNE Libraries website.
+This is necessary to ensure that student’s UNE access will be recognized when they follow the link.
 Some databases will provide a persistent link for you to copy.
 Look for the symbol, “persistent link” or “direct link.”
 If you don’t see a persistent link listed, you can copy the URL from your browser.